Mardyke (river): Recreation and wildlife

 The river gives its name to the Mardyke Valley—a project aimed at increasing the appreciation and usage of recreational land around the Mardyke—which is a part of the Thames Chase Community Forest.
 The project includes a seven-mile riverside walk known as the Mardyke Way, running from Ship Lane, Aveley to Orsett Fen.
 In 2005, the project received a grant of over £600,000 from the Heritage Lottery Fund (HLF).
 The Mardyke Way passes through Davy Down, a 32 acre riverside park between Lakeside Shopping Centre and South Ockendon that was opened in 1993.
 The park includes the Victorian Stifford viaduct and the pumping station which is open to the public on Thursday afternoons and at other times when the warden is present.
 The flow of the Mardyke is very sluggish at this point, allowing the growth of bur reed and common reed.
-The river itself has been designated a wild life corridor, allowing flora and fauna to move from one site to another.
+The river itself has been designated a wildlife corridor, allowing flora and fauna to move from one site to another.

 To the north of the Mardyke Way close to Stifford, the river also gives its name to Mardyke Woods, although these are actually a combination of three ancient woods—Brannet's Wood, Millard's Wood and Low Well Wood.

 To the north of the river at Stifford is the Mardyke Valley Golf Club, an 18-hole course set in the grounds of Ford Place and opened in 2002.

 In 2010, Andrew Mackinlay MP opened a new bridge over the Mardyke at Purfleet.
 This bridge – named the Veolia Mardyke Bridge – links Purfleet to the Rainham Marshes Nature Reserve.